Career and Technical Education (CTE)

 Students learn best by doing.
 A work-based learning (WBL) project is an extension of the classroom, where students develop specific technical and career knowledge that prepares them for their future.

-A WBL experience is different than academic instruction and is often more relevant.
+WBL is different than academic instruction and is often more relevant.
 WBL includes internships, entrepreneurship, research, service learning, apprenticeship, and school-based enterprises.
 Many schools offer WBL courses, historically known as On-the-Job Training (OJT) or Work Experience.

-CTSOs & Leadership
+Affective, Prof. Attitudes & Leadership

 Relationships & Social Skills